justinprogdev/justinprogdev/README.md

 ### My best projects are private, but would love to collaborate on anything from Dev Tools, to AI/ML.

 #### 🦾 for the next 7 weeks I will be pushing multiple Machine Learning Projects!
-(Check out the Lego-man generator)<a href="https://github.com/justinprogdev/Artificial-Intelligence/tree/main/machine_learning">Here<a/>
+(Check out the Lego-man generator). <a href="https://github.com/justinprogdev/Artificial-Intelligence/tree/main/machine_learning">Here<a/>
 - 😲 You can find a natural language chat bot to my artificial intelligence repo, under the natural_language folder. <a href="https://github.com/justinprogdev/Artificial-Intelligence/tree/main/natural_language">Here<a/>
 - 🗣️💬The rules are in natural language, and focus on counseling folks in a mid-life career search 🗣️💬